pjf/pjf.github.io/tech/_posts/2015-04-05-the-past-and-future-ckan.md

 Our biggest challenges at the moment are not technical, but instead time pressures faced by many of our key contributors.
-All the CKAN devlopers work on the project in their spare time, and we have some outstandingly talented people on the project.
+All the CKAN developers work on the project in their spare time, and we have some outstandingly talented people on the project.
 However that means they're also starting companies, running successful businesses, jumping out of airplanes, or having rich and varied lives that compete for their